rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 Each axis is its own mesh with a `BoxGeometry` and a `SurfaceMaterial`.
 We use `length` for the size of the dimension that corresponds to the given axis while the other two dimensions take the `thickness` value.
 We use the `baseColor` attribute instead of `vertexColors` for the material since all the vertices will be the same color.
-Then we translate each mesh so it extends along the positive direction of its axis.
-All three axes are added to the group node stored in `self.mesh`, which we will use later in our applications.
+Then we translate each mesh so it extends along the positive direction of its respective axis.
+All three axes are added to the group node stored in `self.mesh`, which we use in our applications.

 ## Grid Helper